datalab-org/datalab/README.md

 > 📢 If you are interested in joining the *datalab* mailing list and helping decide its future, please fill out [the survey](https://forms.gle/etq4pcsQJ3omLBmj6).

 > ℹ️ We have created a public deployment of *datalab* for potential users to test.
 Please register via the magic-link email sign in at [public.datalab.odbx.science](https://public.datalab.odbx.science).
-Any data stored here will be private but we provide no assurances for availability or data backups, so please do not use this for production work.
+Any data stored here will not be visible to others except the admins of the deployment, where it will only be used for debugging purposes.
+We provide no assurances for availability or data backups on this deployment, so please do not use this for production work.

 <!-- datalab logo -->